 - HIS —/Seven history courses as follows (25–28 credits):

 a.
 Four or five history courses in an area of interest (including three at the 3000–4000 level)

 b.
 Two or three history courses outside the area of interest (including one at the 3000–4000 level)

-- HIS 3880/Junior History Seminar (fall or spring semester, junior year): 4 credits
+- HIS 3880/Junior History Seminar (spring semester, junior year): 4 credits